Bloom: Designing for LLM-Augmented Behavior Change Interactions: Design Development Process

 Table~\ref{table:classification-results} reports accuracy, precision, recall, and $F_1$ scores (i) for each of the five categories individually, computed across that category's slice of the dataset and (ii) overall across the full dataset in two conditions: \textit{strict} (a harmful example is classified harmful in the exact category) and \textit{relaxed} (a harmful example is classified harmful in any category).
 We use temperature 0 in all of our evaluations and final safety filters.
-We find that our classification prompts are effective at detecting harmful examples, with all $F_1$ scores exceeding 0.9 in the validation and corrected test sets.
-Crucially, overall relaxed recall is at least $0.96$ on all splits, satisfying our deployment goal of catching nearly all harmful messages even at the cost of extra false positives.
-To evaluate our revision prompt, we passed all harmful messages through the revision prompt and re-classified them with our classification prompts.
+We find that our classification prompts are highly effective at detecting harmful examples, with all $F_1$ scores exceeding 0.9 in the validation and corrected test sets.
+Overall relaxed recall is at least $0.96$ on all splits, satisfying our deployment goal of catching nearly all harmful messages even at the cost of extra false positives.
+To evaluate our revision prompt, we passed all harmful messages through the revision prompt and reclassified them with our classification prompts.
 As shown in Table~\ref{table:revision-results}, only 1.15\% (validation) and 0.18\% (corrected test) remained harmful.

-These results provide evidence that our safety filters substantially mitigate risk by detecting and revising harmful outputs, which gave us confidence to deploy our agent in a field study.
-However, our evaluation was preliminary and we caution that our findings should be interpreted as evidence of meaningful risk reduction, not elimination.
-Notably, larger-scale deployments increase the risk of harm and will likely necessitate additional safety efforts.
+These results provide evidence that our safety filters substantially mitigate risk by detecting and revising harmful outputs, which gave us confidence to deploy the agent in a field study.
+However, we caution that our findings should be interpreted as evidence of meaningful risk reduction, not elimination, and future efforts may be required for larger-scale deployments.